aws/aws-sdk-swift-s3-transfer-manager/README.md

 1. Open your project in Xcode and click on your `.xcodeproj` file, located at the top of the file navigator on the left pane.
 2. Click the project name that appears on the left pane of the `.xcodeproj` file window.
 3. Click on `Package Dependencies` tab, and click `+` button.
-4. In `Search of Enter Package URL` search bar, enter `git@github.com:aws/aws-sdk-swift-s3-transfer-manager.git`.
+4. In `Search or Enter Package URL` search bar, enter `git@github.com:aws/aws-sdk-swift-s3-transfer-manager.git`.
 5. Wait for package to load, and once it's loaded, choose the target you want to add the `S3TransferManager` module to.

 ### Add the dependency to your Swift package